A comprehensive understanding of self-efficacy: Influence, Function and GSES Online Test Guide

 Strategies to improve self-efficacy

-1. Set reasonable goals: Start with small goals, gradually accumulate successful experience, and enhance self-confidence.
+1. Set reasonable goals : Start with small goals, gradually accumulate successful experience, and enhance self-confidence.

-3. Seek positive support: Support and encouragement from relatives, friends, colleagues or teachers can help improve self-confidence.
+3. Seek positive support : Support and encouragement from relatives, friends, colleagues or teachers can help improve self-confidence.

-Introduction to the General Self-Efficacy Scale (GSES)
+Introduction to General Self-Efficacy Scale (GSES)

 Self-efficacy and mental health

-The concept of collective efficacy
+The concept of collective effectiveness

 Summarize